 Middle East

-MIDDLE EAST – The Middle East countries will see 2.8% to 4.1% GDP growth in the 1st Q of 2025:
+The Middle East countries will see 2.8% to 4.2% GDP growth in the 2nd Q of 2025:

 Saudi Arabia is experiencing significant growth, while other Middle East countries are struggling with the fallout of the Israel / Hamas conflict, the kingdom is experiencing an amazing construction boom.
 Every day we read of new mega projects being planned and breaking ground in most regions of the kingdom.

 The new Red Sea resort area will contain more than 40 resort / hotels providing more than 10,000 luxury suites / rooms and more than 2,000 villas and luxury housing units together with supporting amenities.
-Another similar facility located at Shura Island than contains a number of similar facilities is under construction.
+Another similar facility located at Shura Island that contains a number of similar facilities is under construction.

 Saudi Arabia recently announced that it is scaling back its NEOM mega city capital project, reducing the population from 1 + million to a more reasonable target of 250,000 by the end of the current decade.